-E. That plans have been submitted to redevelop the property if the demolition proceeds and such plans will have a positive effect on the District and/or adjacent properties.
+e.
+That plans have been submitted to redevelop the property if the demolition proceeds, and such plans will have a positive effect on the District and/or adjacent properties.

 Plans have been submitted to replace the existing garage with a new, larger garage.
-These plans will require variance and will significantly change the appearance and forms of the house.
-They will not have a positive effect on the District.
-The applicant has not met this Finding.
+This new garage will provide on-site parking and thus have a positive effect on the District.
+The applicant has met this Finding.